duleorlovic/blog/_posts/2017-02-03-rails-cache.md

   ...
 ~~~

-Also we need to enable listening on all
+Also we need to enable listening on all required ports.

 To use in rails you need to add